LambdaTest/documentation/docs/test-intelligence-ftd.md

 ## How to use Flaky Test Detection?

-There are following pre-requisites to use Flaky Test Detection:
+There are following Prerequisites to use Flaky Test Detection:

 - You should have a LambdaTest account.
 If you don't have one, you can sign up [here](https://accounts.lambdatest.com/register).
 - You should have a test suite with same test name run on the platform at least 10 times.